Pathways012/FPGA_Portfolio/README.md

 Xilinx Artix-7 (Basys 3) and Vivado, with a focus on RTL design, verification, timing-aware implementation, and defense-relevant applications.

-The goal is to have projects progress from foundational HDL concepts to signal processing and secure communications.
+The goal is to document projects progressing from foundational HDL concepts to signal processing and secure communications.

 ## Technical Focus Areas